Invite friends and family to read the obituary and add memories.

 Following graduation he would begin teaching school in Dallas and met his future wife at a teachers event.
 He worked evenings at the Chicken Shack and would see her late at night after getting off his shift.
 A few years later they married.

 David said, [I did what I wanted to do.
 I taught school.]
 He taught machine shop, woodshop and primarily drafting.
 To support a budding young family he taught by day and buttressed it with drawing templates for in-town Jorgensen Steel in the evenings.
 During these years he was told of an opening for a drafting teacher in a new high school in Waxahachie.
 He followed that lead and was hired.
 Soon he, Mickie and their young son moved to Maypearl, a rural neighboring town to Waxahachie.
 After one school year they relocated to a modest grey shingle house on a spacious corner lot in Waxahachie full of verdant St. Augustine, tall oaks and cedars.
-Years later, David had a flank of cedars felled just to allow more sunlight to his beloved vegetable garden–where he toiled, tending it barehanded, gloved and with a pitchfork wearing a baseball cap sometimes.
-It grew typical northeastern Texas veggies - okra, tomatoes, yellow crooked neck squash, mustard, peppers and a few other staples.
-Yearly he was rewarded with a mess of okra and sometimes a goodly lot of tomatoes, too.
-He truly liked eating figs though rarely had any due to the birds.
-He planted peach, plum, magnolia and bois d'arc trees and many flowers, too.
-One year, instead of topping all the stalks of okra he let a single stalk of okra keep growing.
-A framed picture of him holding that stalk that is almost twice his height has sat for many years on his office wall in that same shingle house.
+He still owned this home until his passing and lived there until about his last 3.5 months of life.

 During his twenty plus years of teaching at Waxahachie High School he taught drafting, architecture and mechanical drawing, and late in his career he even learned some AutoCAD and taught at Navarro Jr. College.
 In retirement he worked taking tickets at school sports events.